This post is also available in: हिन्दी (Hindi)

 A newer kind of drum printer is a laser printer that uses a drum to hold paper in place.
 In this newer type of drum laser printer, the drum receives an image from the laser and transfers it onto the paper.
 The drum is coated with photoreceptor materials.
 The drum gets an electrostatic charge, and light from the laser removes that charge to create positive and negative areas to which the toner sticks.

-Pros or Advantages of Drum Printer
+Pros of Drum Printer

 - Very high speed

-Cons or Disadvantages of Drum Printer
+Cons of Drum Printer

 - Very expensive